33 Best Cold Email Tools for Agencies & Brands in 2026 (Full Comparison Guide)

 Pros: Best-in-class B2B data + filters tied to basic sending.

-Cons: Data-first; sending controls less granular for agency scale.
+Cons: Data-first; sending controls less granular for agency scale; data accuracy can be inconsistent.

 Deliverability controls: Basic throttling; manual DNS; consider a dedicated sender for domain pools/rotation.